 45 Nelson Street

 The current resident made several renovations to the home.
-The kitchen and half bath were replaced, the floors refinished, cracked plaster was repaired and painted from the ceiling to the floorboards.
-The roof has been replaced, the attic finished, the garage restored, and the gardens expanded.
+The kitchen and half bath were replaced, the floors were refinished, cracked plaster was repaired and painted from the ceiling to the floorboards.
+The roof was replaced, the attic finished, the garage restored, and the gardens expanded.

 12 Clifford Street

-This Tudor Revival seems to include a salt box-like roofline with a three-story slope on the right.
-The entrance is off-set, framed with wide colonial type trim.
-Note, too, the dramatic traditional pediment over the entrance.
+This Tudor Revival seems to include a saltbox-like roofline with a three-story slope on the right.
+The entrance is offset and framed with wide colonial type trim.
+Note too the dramatic traditional pediment over the entrance.
 The centrally located chimney is unusual with its stucco and brick design, giving it a cottage look.
-And the crisp contrast of colors adds drama to the simple design of the face of this home.
+The crisp contrast of colors adds drama to the simple design of the face of this home.

-The kitchen has been renovated and the basement turned from a family room to a basement again.
+The kitchen has been renovated and the basement turned from a family room into a basement again.

 5 Clifford Street

-This is a classic example of a Colonial Revival with a side facing porch and a large double dormer.
-During the period of the 20's and 30's, white was the dominant and preferred color.
+This is a classic example of a Colonial Revival with a side facing porch and a large front dormer.
+During the period of the 1920s and 1930s, white was the dominant and preferred color.
 Perhaps this home has always been white.

 Take note of the slightly protruding entryway and the flower boxes.

-A neighbor provided the following history: The first owner of this house was Mr. Coffee, the superintendent of Fairport Schools.
+A neighbor provided the house's history.
+The first owner of this house was Thomas G. Coffee, the superintendent of Fairport Schools.
 He had the house built in 1926.

-There are two hidden features in the house.
-One is a step with a hidden storage compartment and the other is the tile pattern.
-The tile was painted white when the current residents moved in; the paint has since been removed to display the original tile!
+There were two hidden features in the house.
+One is a step with a hidden storage compartment, and the other is the tile pattern of the fireplace hearth.
+The tile was painted white when the current residents moved in.
+The paint has since been removed to display the original tile!
 The previous owner had left behind two books from 1926.

-Some modifications have been made to the home: the 1950s style kitchen was gutted; leaving only the custom built cabinet structure.
-The cabinet doors were rebuilt and not have an Arts & Crafts look to them.
-The layers of floors were removed to reveal the original sub-floor.
+Some modifications have been made to the home.
+The 1950s style kitchen was gutted, leaving only the custom built cabinet structure.
+The cabinet doors were rebuilt and do not have an Arts & Crafts look to them.
+The layers of floors were removed to reveal the original subfloor.
 It was sanded and refinished.
-A new Arts & Crafts cabinet built across from the side entrance features antique stained-glass windows as cabinet doors.
+A new Arts & Crafts cabinet was built across from the side entrance, which features antique stained-glass windows as cabinet doors.
 All the new trim was installed to mimic the original trim style in the rest of the house.
-Old-fashioned soapstone was implemented for countertop.
+Old-fashioned soapstone was implemented for countertops.

 All the floors were refinished and the walls painted.
-The master bedroom closet was converted from one door to French doors so there was access to the entire closet.
-A matching gumwood door was found at Historic House Parts.
+The master bedroom closet was converted from one door to French doors, so there was access to the entire closet.
+A matching gumwood door was found at a local house parts store.

-Interesting features unique to this home: picture molding on the first floor.
-Also, instead of an open staircase, this one is closed in with a leaded glass pocket door.
+An interesting feature unique to this home is picture molding on the first floor.
+Also, instead of an open staircase, this one is closed-in with a leaded-glass pocket door.